DeRidder, Louisiana: History

 About the origin of the town, she says, "the Kansas City railroad was built from Kansas City to Port Arthur - and came right through here about 1896.
 By 1898 the trains were running.
 The post-office was named Miersburg for the postmaster whose name was Miers.
 The railroad workers had used this spot for a camping place for the workmen - and people wanted to get near the railroad - so 160 acre of land was bought for the town site."

 "Immediately following the purchase of the town site, a ramble of rough houses were hurriedly built out of rough lumber...
 By 1898 the town consisted of nearly 300 people and a number of shack homes and a sawmill.
 C. Landry and Mr. George Heard had a hotel.
 There were about 5 small stores, besides.
 West Brothers had a Rous Racket store on the east side of the track."

 By this time DeRidder had a sawmill, and timber was the prime industry of the area.
 The longleaf pine was the primary tree used in the industry.
 In 1903, DeRidder was finally incorporated as a town.

 In April 1904, a large portion of the business section of DeRidder was destroyed by fire.
 The cause was apparently arson.
 A grand jury collected enough evidence for this to indict George Smith, a gambler, with setting the fire.
 The man reportedly left town.

 DeRidder's first bank opened in 1906.
 On October 15, 1912, DeRidder was voted the parish seat of Beauregard Parish.
 The Beauregard Parish Court House and the Beauregard Parish Jail (see below) were built in 1914.

+In July 27, 2024, recent DeRidder mayor Misty Dawn Roberts Clanton, an independent who was first elected in 2018, resigned after being investigated for rape of a juvenile and would then be arrested five days later after turning herself in.
+The local fire chief was named to be the city's acting mayor.